anha1/fluorite/README.md

 # apache-calcite-trace-analyzer
-This project is an interactive graphical [Apache Calcite](https://calcite.apache.org/) traces analyzer.
+This project is an interactive visual [Apache Calcite](https://calcite.apache.org/) traces analyzer.
 In order to get the trace to be used as an input, run Calcite planning with TRACE logging level enabled.

 ## [Try it here](https://anha1.github.io/apache-calcite-trace-analyzer/)